3fs/go-academy/README.md

 ### 04 - DI, context and in-memory database

 How to manage dependencies in a future proof manner, pass context between functions to manage some basic "state" and implement a simple in-memory storage.

+### 05 - concurrency and channels

+What is concurency, goroutines and channels?
+How and when to use channels and what are some problems that can be solved with them.